-Welcome to the first Virtual Roundtable.
+Welcome to the Virtual Roundtable.
 This series will bring together five subject matter experts from five different verticals to talk about an advanced technology.
 The series will focus on use cases, applications and case studies in emerging technologies.
 The experts on this panel are in conversation with Om Routray, Lead, NASSCOM Community.

 Rama C Dash is a Healthcare thought leader with deep expertise on public health and AI aided health-tech systems.
 He has over 20 years of experience in software solution building, delivery and professional services for international markets and global clientele.
 Currently Ram leads the Watson Health business unit of India Software Lab, IBM.
 Additionally, Ram is also responsible for successful implementation and delivery of IBM Watson Health's human services solutions for customers in Asia Pacific, ANZ and Greater China Group.

 Hari Balaji is the co-founder of Egregore Labs, a Fintech Startup.
 Hari is an IIT Madras and IIM Ahmedabad alumnus with a decade of experience as a quantitative strategist in front office Capital Markets roles across London, HK & Singapore primarily with Goldman Sachs.
 Hari ran a bespoke derivative solutions group for GS out of Singapore prior to moving back to India in Jun 2017 to start Egregore Labs.